 View the Governance Manual (below) for a complete description of BCIA Governance.

 BCIA Governance Manual

 Governance Manual - June 2021 Version

 - Section 1 - History of the BCIA

 - Section 2 - Authority, Vision, Mission, Mandate, and the Strategic Plan

 - Section 3 - Governance/Management Philosophy and Conflict of Interest Policy

-- Section 4 - Councillor and CEO/Registrar Code of Conduct
+- Section 4 - Board Member and CEO/Registrar Code of Conduct

 - Section 5 - Committee Policies and Code of Conduct